 This strategy is doubly effective because bots are also used to create fraudulent checkouts, imitate traffic, and leave spammy blog comments.

 According to Cloudflare, DDoS attacks increased by 30% between 2020 and 2021.
 Now more than ever, your business needs a solid plan to prevent these attacks and mitigate them immediately after they launch.
+If your business relies on it’s online presence for business then investing in DDoS protection is an essential add-on.

 If you’re a ClickCease user you can sign up for Bot Zapping as part of your protection.
 Or, if you prefer, use Bot Zapping from ClickCease as a standalone service.